WordPress

 About WordPress integration

 Both work great!
-The plugin is fastest to set up (2 minutes with shortcodes), while the form action method gives you complete design control.
-Choose based on your needs - see the comparison table above.
+The plugin is the fastest to set up (2 minutes with shortcodes or Gutenberg blocks), while the form action method gives you complete HTML/CSS design control.
+Choose based on your needs — see the comparison table above.

 No!
-The plugin creates zero database tables and has no performance impact.
+The plugin creates zero database tables, installs no cookies, and has no performance impact.
 All data is stored on Waitlister's servers.
 The form loads asynchronously and is under 2KB.

 Absolutely!
 Works perfectly with WooCommerce.
 Use the [waitlister] shortcode on product pages for out-of-stock notifications, pre-orders, and "notify when available" functionality.
 See our dedicated WooCommerce integration guide for more details.

 Yes!
 The plugin works with all page builders.
-Add the Waitlister block in Gutenberg, or use the [waitlister] shortcode in any page builder's text/HTML widget.
+Add the Waitlister block in Gutenberg, or use the [waitlister] shortcode in any page builder's text, HTML, or shortcode widget.

 Yes, guaranteed!
-The plugin is compatible with every WordPress theme - free or premium.
+The plugin is compatible with every WordPress theme — free or premium.
+Tested up to WordPress 6.7.5.
 Form styling is managed in your Waitlister dashboard and syncs to your site automatically.

 Yes!
-Each site in your multisite network can have its own waitlist (with separate keys), or you can use the same waitlist across multiple sites by using the same waitlist key.
+Each site in your multisite network can have its own waitlist (with separate keys), or you can use the same waitlist across multiple sites by sharing the same waitlist key.

 Yes!
 Works perfectly with WP Rocket, W3 Total Cache, WP Super Cache, and all caching plugins.
 Forms load independently and don't interfere with cached content.